mmashez/Sortah/README.md

 ### 📄 disclaimer

 **Adobe After Effects®** is a registered trademark of **Adobe Inc.**
-this project is not affiliated with, endorsed by, or in any way officially connected to adobe inc.
+this project is not affiliated with, endorsed by, or in any way officially connected to Adobe Inc. this project utilizes After Effect's startup scripts for the auto-import feature, which then self-deletes the script, referring to `generator.h`.

 this project is licensed under the **MIT License**. to learn more, click [here](https://choosealicense.com/).